CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: More on implementation and ablation studies

-CobBO is described in Algorithm~1, where Line~8 is about escaping local maxima by changing the pivot point $V_t$ when the number of consecutive fails exceeds a threshold, i.e., $q_t>\Theta$.
-In this case, we decrease the observed function value at $V_{t}$ and set $V_{t+1}$ as a selected sub-optimal random point in $\mathcal{X}_t$.
-Specifically, we randomly sample $5$ points in $\mathcal{X}_t$ with their values above the median and pick the one furthest away from $V_{t}$.
+CobBO can be viewed as a variant of block coordinate ascent.
+Each subspace $\Omega_t$ contains a pivot point $V_t$.
+If fixing the coordinates' values incorrectly, one is condemned to move in a suboptimal subspace.
+Considering that those are determined by $V_{t}$, it has to be changed in the face of many consecutive failures to improve over $M_{t}$ in order to escape this trapped local maxima.
+We do that by decreasing the observed function value at $V_{t}$ and setting $V_{t+1}$ as a selected sub-optimal random point in $\mathcal{X}_t$.
+Specifically, we randomly sample a few points (e.g., $5$) in $\mathcal{X}_t$ with their values above the median and pick the one furthest away from $V_{t}$.
+Figure~\ref{fig:escape_ablation} shows that the way CobBO escapes local optima is beneficial.

-We use the experiments on Levy and Ackley functions of 100 dimensions, as described in section~3.2 to compute the fraction of queries that improve the already observed maximal points due to changing~$V_t$ according to Line~8.
+We further the experiment with Levy and Ackley functions of 100 dimensions, as described in Section~\ref{ss:highD} to compute the fraction of queries that improve the already observed maximal points due to the change of~$V_t$.

 We observe that optimizing the Levy function yields very few queries that improve the maximal points by changing the pivot point, while optimizing the Ackley function can benefit more from that.